 1. PARTNERSHIP: KEY TO EFFECTIVE LEARNING

 Teachers play a significant role in the success of your child.
 But they benefit your child most when parents and teachers create a partnership.
-Involvement of parents in the education of their children begins at home.
+The involvement of parents in the education of their children begins at home.
 Supportive parent’s communication with their child’s teachers is vital.
 Parents provide a healthy and safe environment by creating an appropriate learning structure and having positive talks about school.
 A recent study shows that supportive parents provide a better platform for their children to succeed.
 Children with parent’s support are also more confident in the classroom compared to their peers.
 Parental consent further provides teachers with ample time to focus on the teaching task, improving student’s academic performance.

 2. READING IS THE BACKBONE OF YOUR CHILD’S LEARNING